NuGet/Home/proposed/2021/TargetFrameworkAndPlatformsFilters.md

 ## Motivation

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->
 Finding a package that is compatible with your project is a daily challenge for the average developer in the .NET ecosystem.
 Over 21% of developers fail to install a package today because of an incompatibility; it's one of NuGet's top errors known as `NU1202`.
-Ontop of it being one of the biggest error codes we see, it is also [the number #1 request on the `NuGetGallery` repository](https://github.com/NuGet/NuGetGallery/issues/3098) for good reason.
+On top of it being one of the biggest error codes we see, it is also [the number #1 request on the `NuGetGallery` repository](https://github.com/NuGet/NuGetGallery/issues/3098) for good reason.
 It should be straight-forward for a developer to separate the generation of .NET they are currently targeting and find packages that are supported on the platforms that the respective generation supports.

 ## Explanation